 In Brief therapy, you are the expert in your life and therapists should help you understand what is good for you and what is not.
 The most important thing is that the therapist is not an expert in the best way for you to change.
 You are.

 It’s not cost-effective

 I think this is self-explanatory.

 Don’t get me wrong, there are plenty of clients who prefer a therapeutic model where there’s plenty of problem talk.
-Actually there’s an argument that talking about your problems without being solution focused is helpful as well, and I believe it.
-But there’s more efficient ways to change.
+Actually there’s an argument that talking about your problems without being solution-focused is helpful as well, and I believe it.
+But there are more efficient ways to change.

 If you prefer a more efficient way to turn things around, there are options.
 There are hundreds of therapeutic model variations, in fact since we have evolved from the traditional psychoanalytical model.